yehliuk2/Soot_TEM_Image_Analysis/README.md

 ### Auxiliary program
 plot_scale.m
 Find_out_scale_simple.m

+### Tutorial
+ImageAnalysisToolTutorial.ppt
+Some line numbers are outdated so please refer to the variable names and search in the code when the line numbers does not match with the variable names.

 ### Reference
 Kuen Yehliu, Randy L. Vander Wal, André L.Boehman, Development of an HRTEM image analysis method to quantify carbon nanostructure, Combustion and Flame, Volume 158, Issue 9, September 2011, Pages 1837-1851